 There’s more, too, when it comes to vitamin D and prenatal development.
 Medical research suggests that a mother’s vitamin D deficiency during pregnancy can have long-lasting impacts on the skeletal health of her child: in one study, 9 year old children whose mothers were vitamin D deficient during pregnancy had a reduced bone size and bone-mineral content, instead of robust, strong bones.

 All of this points to the crucial role that vitamin D plays in prenatal and postnatal development.
 So if you’re pregnant (or planning for pregnancy), make sure your vitamin D levels are where they should be.

 Various prenatal vitamins – like B vitamins and vitamin D – are absolutely essential for the healthy development of a baby.
 So if you’re deficient in any of these vitamins during pregnancy, a variety of health complications can result in your infant.
 However, you don’t have to guess if you’re deficient in these vitamins.
-Instead, you can just take simple tests – at-home – to check your own, personal B vitamin levels and vitamin D levels.
+For example, you can take a simple test – at-home – to check your own vitamin D levels.